bluzbrothers/StayHealthy.MonitorMe-Kata2024/ArchitectureCharacteristics/characteristics.md

 * *Performance*
 * *Elasticity*

+Then, during requirements distillation we assigned the requirements to the characteristics:

+## Availability:

+- MonitorMe needs to be highly available to ensure continuous monitoring of patients' vital signs.
+- The system should be resilient to failures of individual vital sign devices or software components, ensuring uninterrupted monitoring.
+- Availability is crucial for timely alerts to medical professionals in case of any issues detected with patients' vital signs.
+- The system should have redundancy mechanisms in place to handle failures without disruption to the monitoring process.
+- In case of hardware or software failures, the system should gracefully degrade functionality to ensure critical monitoring tasks continue.

+## Evolvability:

+- StayHealthy, Inc. anticipates future changes and additions to the vital sign monitoring devices.
+- The architecture should be designed to accommodate future expansions and integrations seamlessly.
+- Modularity and extensibility should be key design principles to facilitate easy integration of new vital sign devices or changes to existing ones.
+- The system should support updates and enhancements without significant downtime or disruption to ongoing monitoring activities.
+- StayHealthy, Inc. should be able to adapt the system to meet changing business needs and market demands efficiently.

+## Performance:

+- The system should provide real-time monitoring with an average response time of 1 second or less for consolidating and displaying patients' vital signs.
+- Efficient data processing and analysis are required to ensure timely alerts to medical professionals based on preset thresholds or detected issues.
+- Scalability and optimization are necessary to handle the varying rates at which vital sign readings are transmitted from different monitoring devices.
+- The system should be capable of storing and retrieving past 24 hours of vital sign readings for each patient efficiently.
+- Performance optimizations should be implemented to handle the concurrent monitoring of multiple patients with different vital sign devices.

+## Elasticity:

+- The architecture should be able to scale resources dynamically to accommodate varying workloads and the addition of new patients or vital sign devices.
+- Elasticity is crucial to handle peak loads and spikes in data transmission rates from vital sign devices without impacting system performance.
+- Auto-scaling mechanisms should be implemented to adjust computing resources based on demand, ensuring optimal resource utilization and cost-effectiveness.
+- The system should be designed to scale horizontally to support the deployment of multiple instances across different physical hospital locations without sacrificing performance or availability.

 it is challenging to narrow down to only three characteristics, but it is important to note that *Availability* is contingent upon both *Performance* and *Elasticity*.
 If both are satisfactory, the system should remain available.
 Consequently, the final Top 3 are *Evolvability*, *Performance*, and *Elasticity*.